Points of Pride

 By the numbers…

 - UK Pharmacy students rank among the best in the nation in passing the national licensing exam on the first time.

 - Pharmacy research faculty rank 4th out of 354 institutions in scholarly activity.

 - The UK College of Pharmacy is ranked #5 in the U.S. News & World Report’s survey of pharmacy programs.

 - Since 1989, UK College of Pharmacy faculty have created 25 start-up companies.

-- Peggy Piascik, Associate Professor in the UK College of Pharmacy’s Department of Pharmacy Practice and Science, has been elected as President of the American Association of Colleges of Pharmacy (AACP).
+- Peggy Piascik, Associate Professor in the UK College of Pharmacy’s Department of Pharmacy Practice and Science, currently serves as President of the American Association of Colleges of Pharmacy (AACP).

 - The UK College of Pharmacy is the largest pharmacy education building in the world and among the largest academic buildings in the country.

 - Since October 2010, the facility has one the following architectural and design awards: Excellence in Architectural Design award from the Kentucky Society of Architects; 2010 Build Kentucky award from the Associated General Contractors of Kentucky; and the 2010 “M” Honor Award for Best Overall Use of Masonry Design from the Kentuckiana Masonry Institute.

 - Jordan Covvey, a 2010 PharmD graduate of the University of Kentucky College of Pharmacy, has been named a 2011-12 Fulbright Scholar.
 Covvey received the prestigious Fulbright-Strathclyde Research Award, which will allow her to pursue her PhD at the University of Strathclyde in Glasgow, Scotland.